+Each June, the administrator shall prepare a proposed budget for the following calendar year substantially in the form attached hereto as Appendix [xx] and shall submit such proposed budget at the Board at the Board’s July meeting.

+At the July meeting of the Board, the Board shall set the tentative amount of ad valorum real estate taxes to be levied for the purposes of providing funds to cover the tentative budget approved by the Board at such meeting and the Board shall order a public hearing on such tentative budget and levy at its August meeting.

+Each August, the Board shall hold a public hearing on the tentative budget and the proposed levy after proper notice of such public hearing has been provided as required by law.

-Annually on or before September 15 the District adopts a budget for the next year and decides on the total amount of funding necessary to be raised from ad valorem tax levies to meet the budget.
+On or before September 15 of each year, the District shall, after holding a public hearing as required by law, adopt a budget for the next calendar year and set the total amount to be raised through the levy of ad valorem taxes on real property located within the District.

 Each November, the administrator shall arrange for the review of and report on the District’s information technology systems by a reputable information technology consultant and shall provide such report to the Board for review at the Board’s December meeting along with any recommend changes.
-Such report shall include but not be limited to a review and report on the security of the District’s information technology systems as well as any recommendations for the improvement of the District’s information technology systems.Pursuant to the Truth in Taxation law, the District holds a further public informational meeting on its budget and levy at its December meeting at which the public is allowed to speak; the Board of Managers may, but need not take any action to alter the budget and levy adopted in September; it may decrease, but may not increase the levy adopted in September prior to finalization by the county auditors at the end of December.
+Such report shall include but not be limited to a review and report on the security of the District’s information technology systems as well as any recommendations for the improvement of the District’s information technology systems.

+Each November, the BOM shall direct the solicitation of candidates for appointment to the CAC for the following calendar year.

+Each December, pursuant to the Truth in Taxation law, hold a further public informational meeting on its budget and levy at which the public will be allowed to speak and the Board may but need not decrease (but may not increase) the amount of the levy adopted in September prior to finalization by the county auditors at the end of December.

-Each December, the administrator shall review the District’s disaster preparedness plan (including provisions regarding pandemics) and provide a summary to the Board for review at the Board’s December meeting along with any recommend changes.
+Each December, the administrator shall review the District’s disaster preparedness plan (including provisions regarding pandemics) and provide a summary of such review along with any recommend changes to the Board for its review at the Board’s January meeting.

 Riley-Purgatory-Bluff Creek Watershed District

-Bylaws
+Appendix [2] - Bylaws

-These bylaws establish governing rules for the Riley-Purgatory-Bluff Creek Watershed District (District) Board of Managers (Board), in compliance with Minn.
+These bylaws establish governing rules for the Riley-Purgatory-Bluff Creek Watershed District (District) Board (Board), in compliance with Minn.
 Stat. § 103D.315, subdivision 11.

 Office.
 The District will maintain its principal place of business and its official records at an office located within the watershed, presently 18681 Lake Drive East, Chanhassen MN 55346.
 The Board may change the location of its principal place of business in accordance with Minn.
 Stat. § 103D.321, subdivision 2.

-Board of Managers.
+Board.
 The Board consists of four managers appointed by the commissioners of Hennepin County and one manager appointed by the commissioners of Carver County.
 Managers serve staggered three-year terms.
 A manager serves until his or her replacement is appointed.

 Vacancy.
 A manager who is unable to fulfill his or her term will notify his or her county board of commissioners to allow the commissioners to appoint a replacement in a timely manner.

 Compensation.
 The managers shall be compensated for attending meetings and performing other duties necessary to properly manage the District and reimburse managers for expenses incurred in performing official duties.
 Compensation will be at the rate established by Minn.
-Stat. § 103D.315, subdivision 8, unless a lower rate is established by the Board of Managers.
+Stat. § 103D.315, subdivision 8, unless a lower rate is established by the Board.